-With those events in mind -- life-changing events that could hurt for a long time without insurance, and events that pop up from time to time -- here are some alternate insurance policies to consider that go beyond the basics of life, home and auto coverage:
+From policies that cover life-changing events, to unexpected events that pop up from time to time, here are some alternate insurance policies to consider that go beyond the basics of life, home and auto coverage:

 [InvestingAnswers Feature: Umbrella Insurance: Why You Could Need It]